NOTICE: The above dashboard is updated weekly. The above numbers are reflective of Coffee Regional Medical Center patients only.

 Guidelines for protecting ourselves and others from COVID-19 continue to evolve.
 To ensure you are following the latest findings and news releases from the CDC.

 Tips to Keep Children Healthy while School is Out

 The CDC has created a very informative webpage that includes information on how to protect children from getting sick, symptoms children may have, and more.
 Click the link below to find out more.

 What to do if you are sick.

 If you suspect you have been exposed or if someone in your home suspects they have been exposed and are told to self-isolate, please read these very important guidelines below from the CDC.

 What if someone in your home is told to self-isolate or suspects they may be sick?

 How do I protect myself from contracting COVID-19?
-Washing your hands often with soap and water or use a hand sanitizer containing at least 60% alcohol is the best way to protect yourself.
-Practice social distancing measures.
-Do not go to public places without taking full precaution to disinfect surfaces or your hands after you have touched public surfaces.
+Following the 3 W’s will help keep you safe.
+Wear a mask.
+This is important when you are away from home and in public, indoor spaces including retail stores and restaurants.
+Washing your hands often with soap and water or use a hand sanitizer containing at least 60% alcohol.
+Watch your distance.
+Practice social distancing measures and keep at least a 6-foot distance between you and others especially when you must be around others not living in your household.
+Do not go to public places without taking full precautions by wearing a mask and being prepared to disinfect surfaces or your hands after you have touched public surfaces.
 Remaining at home as much as possible and avoiding these public places will be very helpful in protecting yourself and slowing the spread of the virus.

 Who is at risk of developing severe illness?
-While we are still learning about how COVID-2019 affects people, older persons and persons with pre-existing medical conditions (such as high blood pressure, heart disease, lung disease, cancer or diabetes) appear to develop serious illness more often than others.
+While we are still learning about how COVID-2019 affects people, older persons and persons with pre-existing medical conditions (such as high blood pressure, heart disease, lung disease, cancer, or diabetes) appear to develop serious illness more often than those without underlying health issues.